Vashantor: A Large-scale Multilingual Benchmark Dataset for Automated Translation of Bangla Regional Dialects to Bangla Language: Corpus Creation

 \subsection{Dataset Statistics}

 We have carefully organized the ``Vashantor'' dataset to ensure comprehensive coverage for each region.
 The dataset statistics in the table below showcase the distribution of training, testing, and validation data for the five regions.
-Initially, we manually split the texts into 75\% for training, 15\% for testing, and 10\% for the validation set presented in \Cref{fig:core} and \Cref{table4}.
-In the \Cref{table5}, \Cref{table6}, and \Cref{table7}, we provide an overview of speech corpus size, maximum text length, and minimum text length.
+Initially, we manually split the texts into 75\% for training, 15\% for testing, and 10\% for the validation set presented in Figure \ref{fig:core} and Table \ref{table4}.
+In Table \ref{table5}, Table \ref{table6}, and Table \ref{table7}, we provide an overview of speech corpus size, maximum text length, and minimum text length.
 This breakdown offers valuable insights into the variation in text lengths.